 - Scheduled report usage

-If you perform vulnerability scanning in your AWS environment currently, you must deploy the scanning appliance after migration.
-For more information, see Deploy scanning appliances and Scan Functionality Upgrade.
+If you perform vulnerability scanning in your AWS environment currently, you must deploy the scanning appliance after upgrading.
+For more information, see Amazon Web Services (AWS) Deployment Configuration—Manual Mode (Professional Subscription) and Scan Functionality Upgrade.

 If your webhooks were created on the Cloud Defender platform before the new webhook connection experience, your webhooks do not migrate to MDR and must be reconfigured after your upgrade.
 For more information, see Connections.